 How to take the Odd One Out Test

 Nine sets of shapes appear on the screen, different from each other in color, shape, and number.
 The user must pay close attention to how the shapes differ from each other, and point out the one shape that is most different from the rest.
 In some cases, like when there is only one red shape, the answer is obvious.
-However, the test gets more difficult with each correct answer, and harder puzzles require comparing several different features at the same time.
+However, the task gets more difficult with each correct answer, and harder puzzles require comparing several different features at the same time.

 The history of Odd One Out

-Odd One Out is a modern version of classical tests of fluid intelligence, often used as part of IQ tests.
+Odd One Out is a modern version of classical tasks of fluid intelligence, often used as part of IQ tests.
 When patients are using their deductive reasoning abilities, their brains show a characteristic pattern of activity in the back and outer surfaces of the frontal lobes, at the intersection of the two hemispheres, and in the middle of the parietal lobe at the back and top of the brain.
 Damage to these regions impairs reasoning abilities, with more damage leading to more impairment.